Skip to content

 In addition to being stretched, tape can conform to the shapes and curves on the body of a sports car.
 The flexibility of the adhesive tape gives designers the freedom to communicate their ideas instantly.
 That’s elongation in action!

-As the pulling stress reaches, then passes, the tensile strength, the material fractures or breaks.
+As the pulling stress reaches and passes the tensile strength, the material fractures or breaks.
 However, when any stress less than tensile strength is removed from a material, it returns to its original shape and size, either completely or nearly completely.

 Finding the Right Flexible Material